 Concurrently, a wealth of population data exists about Yosemite’s songbirds, also thanks, in part, to our donors’ support of the longstanding MAPS (Monitoring Avian Productivity and Survivorship) program.
 Yet much is still unknown about how these bird populations are distributed in the park’s forests and on which habitats they rely.
 Resource managers predict that, if studied together, these two sets of data can help park scientists understand the location and diversity of avian species across the park.

-This year: Forests are rapidly changing in Yosemite as the effects of climate change become more and more apparent.
-The information gathered through this project in 2022 will help park scientists better understand the implications of forest health decline, past fires, and climate change, in general, on the park’s diverse avian communities — and identify which forest habitats should be prioritized for restoration and conservation to protect Yosemite’s birds.
+This year: Yosemite’s songbird program will celebrate 33 years of monitoring in 2023 – making it the longest-standing MAPS (Monitoring Avian Productivity & Survivorship) effort in North America.
+The information gathered through this project in 2023 will help park scientists better understand the implications of forest health decline, past fires, and climate change, in general, on the park’s diverse avian communities — and identify which forest habitats should be prioritized for restoration and conservation to protect Yosemite’s birds.

 Project partner: Yosemite National Park